Matthew-Hsu/PiPass/README.md

     ->  sudo apt-get install bridge-utils -y
     ->  sudo apt-get install p7zip-full -y

 This would also be a good point where you would install the correct WiFi driver for your WiFi USB dongle.
+As a reference, these are the WiFi drivers that the PiPass pre-made image uses:

+    ->  sudo apt-get install firmware-ralink -y
+    ->  sudo apt-get install firmware-realtek -y
+    ->  sudo apt-get install zd1211-firmware -y

+You may want to install the following in addition to the correct WiFi driver:

+    ->  sudo apt-get install firmware-linux-nonfree -y
+    ->  sudo apt-get install wireless-tools -y

 Now download PiPass from the 1.52 branch as a zip file and extract the contents on your local machine.
 You will notice three directories inside PiPass: etc, opt, and var.
 These three directories are the locations where you want to install PiPass (e.g., Linux root locations would be /etc/, /opt/, and /var/).
 Go ahead and merge the directories and it will be safe to overwrite the files with PiPass' configuration files.

-For security sake, PiPass will only work on the Nintendo 3DS systems that you authorize.
-Access the PiPass Dashboard by opening up a web browser on a device of your choice and enter your Raspberry Pi's IP address into the address bar.
-The PiPass Dashboard should be displayed.
-Go to your Nintendo 3DS and open up your connection settings to find out your 3DS' MAC address.
-Once you have your MAC address, you can add it to the authenticated list by doing the following:

-    +   Click "PiPass".
-    +   Click "Settings".
-    +   Enter your 3DS' MAC address on a separate line and in the format of XX:XX:XX:XX:XX:XX.
-    +   Click "Save".

-Likewise, you can add the MAC address of your Nintendo 3DS by entering the following command:

-    ->  sudo nano /etc/hostapd/mac_accept

-Like the dashboard, each MAC address should be on a new line.

 Most of the features controlled by PiPass can actually be ran through the PiPass Dashboard.
 Since your Raspberry Pi will act as a web server as well, you will need to make sure it has the permissions to do so.
 The following commands can grant execution: